averyyang75/qunnect4/PCB/CONSTRUCTION.md

 # Construction

+Each token is represented by a PCB.
 As tokens are grouped in pairs, there are two different designs of PCBs.

 ![Token 1 Schematic Design](images/Token1Schematic.png)
 ![Token 1 Board Design](images/Token1Board.png)